Notes View in PowerPoint is often ignored

 (The minor downside of a PDF is that you’ll lose any cool animation – still, you could email over the PPT as well as the PDF.
 If you’re sure they will look at both…!)

-If you think this Notes View solution will help you or your teams, please get in touch.
+If you think this Notes View in PowerPoint solution will help you or your teams, please get in touch.

 We can help get you started.
 Good luck out there!

-There is more than one way to zoom in PowerPoint presentations.
-There are ways to highlight individual objects, summarise your slides onto one or create a canvas with different areas to navigate.
+There is great zoom tool in PowerPoint presentations.
+With the zoom tool you can highlight individual objects, summarise your slides onto one or create a canvas with different areas to navigate.

 The basic way to zoom in on specific objects is to apply the Grow/shrink emphasis animation.
 Select your object, go to the Animations tab and select Grow/Shrink from the Emphasis options.
 Go to Slide Show mode and you will see your object will now ‘grow’.
 In the Animation Pane you can edit the percentage size and timings to match your zooming needs.